attacker-codeninja/android/Tips/debugging-all.md

 Now u get the pid of the app

-the use andbug or jdb to debugg the app
+then use andbug or jdb to debugg the app